Posted on November 1, 2021 at 23:12 by GreenFrog

 [SN] is the serial number of your vodafone modem - it can be found on the sticker on that modem.

-Some time after writing this article, which I based on my own experience while setting up my own pfsense router, I received an interesting email from one of the readers in UK - Peterborough. (thank you Lukasz)
+Article you are reading and video available below is based on my own experience while setting up my own pfsense router.
+While after I published this guide, I received an interesting email from one of the readers in UK. (thank you Lukasz)

 Lukasz wanted to replace his Vodafone router with Huawei AX3 at the time, trying to set it up with PPPoE using credentials as shown above - unfortunately that did not work.
 After trying few other things like changing MTU/MRU size, different VLAN, cloning MAC etc. router still was not able to successfully get the PPPoE connection going.